y4riss/y4riss.github.io/_posts/2023-04-22-chillthehack.md

 Remember earlier, there was 2 users communicating in that `note.txt`.
 Maybe the password belongs to one of them...

-And since we've already got the user's flag, it is not far that password is for the other user `anurodh`.
+And since we've already got the user's flag, it is not far that the password is for the other user `anurodh`.
 Let's test that out.

 ```bash